Free forever · No card · No trial

 Connect Stripe.

 Click “Connect Stripe” in the Payments tab.
 If you already have a Stripe account from a side project, log in — takes about two minutes.
 If not, Stripe walks you through creating one (legal name, EIN, bank account).
 The slowest step is bank verification, which is usually instant via Plaid but can take a day or two for some banks.
+Your payouts land in your own Stripe account on your normal schedule.

 5. 5